Oberon00/cpptutorial/proc/logic.rst

 parentheses make the order of evaluation unambiguous to the reader.

-How early an operator is evaluated in relation to other operators is a property that has it's own name: the :dfn:`precedence` (level) of an operator.
+How early an operator is evaluated in relation to other operators is a property that has its own name: the :dfn:`precedence` (level) of an operator.
 The higher the level, the earlier an operator is evaluated.

 Operator associativity and “multi-assignment”